SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 <p align="center" text-align="center">
-auroc scores and confidence intervals for various datasets tested on our method and Min-K%++.
+Auroc scores and confidence intervals for various datasets tested on our method and Min-K%++.
 </p>

 ### 5.2 Results on Mistral 7b and comparisons to the De-Cop Method

-We didnt have a chance to fully test the DE-COP method given we initially focused on a small non instruction tuned model however we did run one test on a small subset of the booktection using the mistral model in order to compare our method to thiers at least on a basic level.
-In our test we found that thier method performed much better for mistral on the booktection dataset.
+We didn't have a chance to fully test the DE-COP method given we initially focused on a small non instruction tuned model however we did run one test on a small subset of the BookTection using the mistral model in order to compare our method to theirs at least on a basic level.
+In our test we found that their method performed much better for mistral on the BookTection dataset.
 We also found that weirdly the mistral model generated lower auroc scores with our method than the same method did with the much smaller mamba 1.3b model.

 <div align="center">